 With the tools in this post, you should feel comfortable writing to anyone about any topic.

-The best way to learn, though, is to practice.
 Why not find someone to write to on a regular basis?
 There are many websites dedicated to helping language students find a partner for a pen pal arrangement.
 Just as your writing partner can help you in your Spanish, so too can you help him or her with their language studies!

 For practice at formal communication, try writing a cover letter for a job application or writing a letter of invitation to a pretend business contact for an upcoming business trip.
 The options are endless!